IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/Wrath of the Butcher Balladeer.md

 	- Rolls up his sleeves, exposing manacled wrists, connected to a chain.
 One end of the chain goes to his pocket watch in his hand.
 The other end he draws outwards from his duster, the links clinking as they move.
 He swings it with a slow, indolent menace, and you see that at that other end is an ornate, curlicued metal point - the sharpened hand of an enormous clock.
 	- Timed explosion can blow out the stairs - it's a 30 foot drop to the bottom
 	- anything to prevent him running away?

+Pick up here
+- what's going on in Kallista's mind?
 - Clockwork can backflip out a window once it goes bad for him

 ## The Kevara-Arda Archaeological Society